38628 Huya: Surface and spectrum

 Visible spectroscopy of Huya by the Very Large Telescope in 2001 and 2002 has shown multiple weak absorption features at 0.5–0.9 μm, which has been interpreted as signs of aqueously-altered (hydrated) phyllosilicate minerals on Huya's surface.
 This finding is unexpected as TNOs are too cold for mineral hydration to occur.
 Nevertheless, it is possible that enough heat for mineral hydration could have been supplied in the past, through impact events or radioactive decay.
 However, later observations of Huya's visible spectrum in 2013 did not find any absorption features related to aqueously-altered silicate minerals, suggesting that they are either not real or are concentrated in a small, localized area of Huya's surface.
+The surface temperature of Huya at perihelion is estimated to be approximately 51.7 Kelvin.

 Rotation

 The rotation period of Huya is difficult to measure photometrically with telescopes on Earth because it fluctuates very little in brightness as it rotates, due to its spheroidal shape.
 Several astronomers have attempted measuring Huya's rotation period via time series photometry, but were either unsuccessful due to insufficient precision or were able to tentatively identify rotation periods of a few hours.
 As of 2025, astronomers believe Huya has a likely rotation period of 6.725 hours, based on photometry of observations from 2010–2013 and 2019.
 The light curve of Huya derived from these observations appears sinusoidal with a low amplitude of 0.031 magnitudes.
 The 6.725-hour rotation period of Huya is derived from this light curve by assuming it has a single-peaked periodicity due to a spheroidal shape.
 The axial tilt of Huya's rotation has not been measured, but it can be assumed to be aligned with the orbit of its moon.